anahika/pk-taxi-svc/README.md

 - make changes to `feature-base`
 - test by `npm start` and after that verify with live server from `npm build`
 - run `npm run deploy` it will push the build to `gh-pages`
+- Add CNAME to `gh-pages`
 - push changes from local to remote, `git push`